flomesh-io/osm-edge-docs/CONTRIBUTING.md

 ## Roadmap

-We use [GitHub Project Boards](https://github.com/openservicemesh/osm-docs/projects) to help give a high level overview and track what work is going on and what stage it is in.
+We use [GitHub Project Boards](https://github.com/flomesh-io/osm-edge-docs/projects) to help give a high level overview and track what work is going on and what stage it is in.

 ## Issues

-If a bug is found, need clarification, or want to propose a feature, submit an issue using [GitHub issues](https://github.com/openservicemesh/osm-docs/issues).
+If a bug is found, need clarification, or want to propose a feature, submit an issue using [GitHub issues](https://github.com/oflomesh-io/osm-edge-docs/issues).

 ## Semantic Versioning

-OSM and the OSM documentation releases will follow [semantic versioning](https://semver.org/) for labeling releases to maintain backwards compatibility.
-OSM features and functionality may be added in major (x.0.0) and minor (0.x.0) releases.
-OSM bug fixes may be added in patch releases (0.0.x).
-We will follow semantic versioning to guarantee features, flags, functionality, public APIs will be backwards compatible as the versioning scheme suggests.
-OSM documentation will be released as part of an OSM release.
+osm-edge and the osm-edge documentation releases will follow [semantic versioning](https://semver.org/) for labeling releases to maintain backwards compatibility. osm-edge features and functionality may be added in major (x.0.0) and minor (0.x.0) releases. osm-edge bug fixes may be added in patch releases (0.0.x).
+We will follow semantic versioning to guarantee features, flags, functionality, public APIs will be backwards compatible as the versioning scheme suggests. osm-edge documentation will be released as part of an osm-edge release.

 ## Attribution